Services and Compatibility

 1. What incidents qualify as Severity 1 "High Priority"?

 The severity level of an incident is based on its business impact.
-A "High Priority" incident is one that either renders a production system severely impacted or completely shut down or causes system operations or mission-critical applications to be inoperable.
+A "High Priority" incident is one that either renders a production system severely impacted or completely shut down or causes system operations on mission-critical applications to be inoperable.

 Expanding further: